EliDevGH/EliDevGH/README.md

 seem to complement my development skills equally.
 In many ways by creating a sound mind to create great products but also solve great problems in the process.
 When it comes to the journey it has created great character development and qualities that can't be be taught but is built in on a deeper level like certain processes in development.
 What have i learned from it all,
-Patience, Resilience, Laser-Focused, Daily Self-Improvement, few other traits that equal to a great scheme to succeed
+Patience, Resilience, Laser-Focused, Daily Self-Improvement, few other traits that equal a great program to succeed and program in Real Life.

 All challenges are meant to be overcame. like an old relationship.
 I got past it no problem.